johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-001.md

 Ruth: Well, some of the mills closed.
 People left town, although I can remember there was one couple that they were not willing to leave town, they had a job opportunity in Texas through relatives, and they chose to turn the offer down and stay in Johnstown with unemployment, which is something we did not choose to do.

 Alexis: What did you choose to do instead?

-Go where we could find a job, whatever that meant.
+Ruth: Go where we could find a job, whatever that meant.

 (13:56 - 14:50)
 Ruth: There were probably some exceptions, depending on, I'm thinking like New York, Chicago, California, I mean, there were probably some exceptions where we would have been willing to offer a move, but generally speaking, we had to be open to moving to where we could find work.